tomtom-international/pending-notifications-service/README.md

 The service is extremely simple.
 It allows a device to check if there is something at the server worthwhile contacting the server for.
 The service only tells the device "yes, there is something for you" or "no, don't bother checking".

 This is achieved by providing an unauthenticated HTTP (not HTTPS!)
-REST API `GET /notifications/{id}`, which returns either HTTP status code `200 OK` or `404 NOT FOUND`.
-The provided `{id}` is the ID of the device which you wish to check the pending notifications for.
+REST API `GET /notifications/{id}`.
+The provided `{id}` is the ID of the device which you wish to check the pending notifications for. the service returns either HTTP status code `200 OK` or `404 NOT FOUND`.

 Status code `200 OK` indicates there is indeed something on the server waiting for the device to be picked up.
-The device should in that case contact the server via its regular, authenticated and authorized (possibly HTTPS, TLS or otherwise secured) channel.
+The device should in that case take action and for example contact another server via its regular, authenticated and authorized (possibly HTTPS, TLS or otherwise secured) channel, to get the actual notification.

 Status code `404 NOT FOUND` indicates there is nothing for the device on the server of interest.
 The device can then go back to sleep and return to the server after its predetermined interval.

-The service does not provide ANY other information than this.
+The notifications service does not provide **any** other information than this.
 In particular, in should not be extended with features like providing a new sleep interval or such, as the interface is not secure and the device is not allowed to trust anything from this interface.
+(If you want to update sleep intervals, notify the device once to get a secure update somewhere, which includes the new sleep interval).

 ## Scenario 1: A Single Back-End System Provides Notifications for Devices